 At the end of each academic year, full-time faculty members in a continuing-contract track appointment will participate in a review of their performance conducted by their Department Chair or Program Director.
-A full-time faculty member's primary duties fall into five broad categories: teaching, professional development, advising students, service to the college, and community outreach.
+A full-time faculty member's primary duties fall into five broad categories: teaching, professional development, advising students, service to the College, and community outreach.
 Teaching is considered the faculty member's primary responsibility at Northwest Florida State College.
-Faculty members are expected to devote approximately 80% of their time and energy toward teaching excellence.
-Professional development, advising students, service to the college, and community outreach together should occupy the remaining 20%.
-The ratio of each of these areas is intended to be flexible as appropriate to the discipline and will be determined upon consultation among faculty members, the Department Chair or Program Director, the Dean, and the VPTL.
+The ratio of each remaining area is intended to be flexible as appropriate to the discipline and will be determined upon consultation among faculty members, the Department Chair or Program Director, the Dean, and the VPAA.
+The VPAA will ensure that details of annual review procedures and assessment instruments are published in the Faculty Handbook.